inferadb/management/docs/authentication.md

 1. **During Rotation**: Control publishes both old and new keys in JWKS
 2. **Grace Period**: Both keys remain valid for overlap period (30 minutes)
-3. **Cache Invalidation**: Server API caches all keys from JWKS, automatically picking up new keys
+3. **Cache Invalidation**: Engine caches all keys from JWKS, automatically picking up new keys
 4. **Gradual Migration**: Existing JWTs continue to validate with old key while new JWTs use new key

 **Example JWKS Response**: